grombor/grombor/README.md

 ## Hi, I am Kamil 🤗
-### I am engage on the Clanhouse as Marketing Manager and Tester.
-In the future I wish to become a gear in a IT industry.
+### I am engaged at the Clanhouse as Marketing Manager and Tester.
+In the future I wish to take a seat in a IT industry.

 ** I work as Marketing Specialist.
 My job is to inspire, inform, and acquire customers. 💡 I create blogs, graphics, illustrations and movies.
 In the future I am going to be a product manager.**